 - 1. Adopt a balanced budget - 2.
 Maintain operating reserve and litigation reserve - 3.
-Maintain long-term funding plans in the City's three internal service funds - 4.
-Provide for additional contributions to California Public Employees' Retirement System (CalPERS) in order to pay the unfunded liability off earlier than 30 years Continue budgeting conservatively but more realistic or "most likely" - 5.
+Maintain long-term funding plans in the City's three internal service funds - Provide for additional contributions to California Public Employees' Retirement System (CalPERS) in order to pay the unfunded liability off earlier than 30 years Continue budgeting conservatively but more realistic or "most likely" - 5.
 Maintain current level of service (no staff layoffs, no program cuts) - 6.
 Provide cost of living adjustments for staff in years to come - 7.
-Provide funding for emergency reserves - 8.
-Continue to make additional contributions to the OPEB trust
+Provide funding for emergency reserves

+8. Continue to make additional contributions to the OPEB trust

-Recognizing the Financial Goal of adopting a balanced operating budget as the highest priority, staff is presenting a proposed General Fund budget with a projected surplus of nearly \$24k.
-As of the day, this letter was drafted staff received the most current sales tax projections, which are \$31k higher than the revenue projected in the following proposed budget.
-This creates a projected surplus of over \$50k, a big accomplishment for the City.
+Recognizing the Financial Goal of adopting a balanced operating budget as the highest priority, staff is presenting a proposed General Fund budget with a projected surplus of \$65k.
 This surplus also makes it possible for the City to accomplish priority No. 4, which is to make additional contributions to CalPERS to pay off the unfunded liability earlier than the current 30-year amortization period.
 The City's policy is that fifty percent (50%) of any year's surplus in the General Fund will be used to make an additional payment towards the CalPERS unfunded liability.
 FY 2018-19 is projected to have a \$316k surplus.
 This results in an additional payment of \$158k towards the unfunded liability.

-A consideration for Council is establishing a recession reserve for the General Fund.
-An 18-month recession starting in FY 2020-21 would have a two-year cumulative impact of \$421k for sales tax revenue.
+Council provided staff direction to establish a recession reserve for the General Fund and the Water and Waste Water Enterprise Funds.
+An 18-month recession starting in FY 2020-21 would have a two-year cumulative impact of \$421k for sales tax revenue in the General Fund.
 Although the Transient Occupancy Tax (TOT) has been a little more resilient, the estimated impact to that revenue source in an 18-month recession is over \$250k.
 The General Fund is projected to have an unassigned fund balance of \$1.5 million at the end of FY 2018-19.
-Setting aside \$500k into a recession reserve provides the City some breathing room in the event of a recession in the next couple of years.
-According to the Wall Street Journal monthly survey of leading economists - 49% expect a recession to start next calendar year (2020) and 40% project a recession to start in 2021.
-If you combine these projections, there is an 89% estimated chance of a recession in the next two calendar years.
+Setting aside \$500k into a recession reserve for the General Fund provides the City some breathing room in the event of a recession in the two years.
+According to the Wall Street Journal monthly survey of leading economists - 36% expect a recession to start next calendar year (2020) and 52% project a recession to start in 2021.
+If you combine these projections, there is an 88% estimated chance of a recession in the next two calendar years.
 We are currently in the second longest recovery and will pass into the longest recovery before the end of this year.
+A 5% recession reserve will be established for the Water and Wastewater Funds.